Alex Palou scores 1st career IndyCar win in Ganassi debut

 Palou was the quieter offseason signing of the Ganassi organization, which also added seven-time NASCAR champion Jimmie Johnson to the four-car lineup.
 But Ganassi also took a gamble on Palou, who had spent one season driving for Dale Coyne Racing with one podium finish and one lap led all year.

-Ganassi finished with three drivers in the top eight as Marcus Ericsson finished eighth.
+Ganassi finished with three drivers in the top eight as Marcus Ericsson finished eighth, and Dixon has enjoyed this young new teammate who won’t stop following him around both at the shop and at the race track.

+“He’s actually one of those really nice guys.
+There has to be some underlying thing going on there somewhere.
+None of us have found it yet,” Dixon said.
+“It’s great to see somebody that’s easy to work with.

+“Some drivers that we all get to work with can be somewhat difficult, but he is extremely willing and wanting to learn, asks a lot of questions, sends a lot of text messages to try and just do a better job.
+He’s been a real pleasure.”

 Johnson, who at 45 is older than Palou’s father, is learning every session and taking small gains.
 He celebrated not qualifying last on Saturday and was satisfied with his 19th-place finish Sunday.